getsentry/sentry-docs/src/collections/_documentation/platforms/android/migrate.md

 ## Migrating from `sentry-android 1.x` to `sentry-android 2.0`

-With Sentry Android, we've updated the API to be closer to the unified API [https://docs.sentry.io/development/sdk-dev/unified-api/](https://docs.sentry.io/development/sdk-dev/unified-api/).
+With Sentry Android, we've updated the API to resemble the [Unified API]({%- link _documentation/development/sdk-dev/unified-api.md -%}) more closely.
 And now that the SDK isn't built on top of `sentry-java`, Sentry Android has more Android-specific features.

 If you want to upgrade from the previous version of the SDK, please check the following sections of changes that may need updating in your code.